Floorp-Projects/Floorp/dom/docs/webIdlBindings/index.md

 ### Stringifiers

-Named stringifiers operations in WebIDL will just invoke the corresponding C++ method.
+Named stringifiers operations in Web IDL will just invoke the corresponding C++ method.

-Anonymous stringifiers in WebIDL will invoke the C++ method called `Stringify`.
+Anonymous stringifiers in Web IDL will invoke the C++ method called `Stringify`.
 So, for example, given this IDL:

 ``` webidl